junxit/us-congress-bills-110/metadata.md

 - 2008-04-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 191). (text: CR 4/14/2008 H2231)
 - 2008-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 191).(text: CR 4/14/2008 H2231)
 - 2008-04-15 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 5719.
+- 2008-04-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-05-15 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 848.
+- 2008-06-27 — Cleared for White House.
+- 2008-06-27 — Message on Senate action sent to the House.
+- 2008-06-27 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6331)
+- 2008-06-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6331)